manyfold3d/website/about/security.md

 We publicise and credit all security advisories and issues when safe to do so.
 Our full [list of advisories](https://github.com/manyfold3d/manyfold/security/advisories) can be found on GitHub.

+{:.warning}
+*Anyone* explicitly asking for a CVE ID to be issued after filing a security report will be assumed to be a CVE-fishing LLM and banned.
+If a CVE is necessary, one will be requested, you don't need to remind us.

 ## Updates & Dependencies

 At least until we reach v1.0, only the latest release version is supported with security updates.
 Track `latest` and check for updates regularly.